pyamg.gallery#

 Parameters:

-Rotation angle theta in radians defines -div Q A Q^T grad, where Q = [cos(theta) -sin(theta); sin(theta) cos(theta)].
+Rotation angle theta from the positive x-axis in radians.
+Defines -div Q A Q^T grad, where Q = [cos(theta) -sin(theta); sin(theta) cos(theta)].
+The default is theta = 0.0.

 type{‘FE’,’FD’}

-Specifies the discretization as Q1 finite element (FE) or 2nd order finite difference (FD) The default is theta = 0.0
+Specifies the discretization as Q1 finite element (FE) or 2nd order finite difference (FD).

 Returns: